wismith/javascript-milestones/README.md

 ### Iteration / Looping

+You will probably want to create more than one file to demonstrate everything below.
+Try to use one loop per example.
+Imagine your examples being used in some online tutorial; a single loop that demonstrates 20 things will be confusing.

+#### Looping With Numbers

-In a file called `looping.js`, you should be able to do the following using a loop:
+You should be able to do the following using a loop:

 - Print out every integer between `40` and `60` (including both `40` and `60`)
 - Print out every even integer between `40` and `60` (including both `40` and `60`)